Events: free, interactive webinars

 Read moreJoin this interactive, free monthly workshop dedicated to improving on important relationships and your own awareness and well-being.

-The event is facilitated by David B. Alexander, LP.
+The event is facilitated by David B. Alexander, Licensed Psychotherapist.
 In it, we will practice some interactive, experiential exercises to make it easier for us to use good communication in daily life.
-We will also apply Nonviolent Communication to issues or questions that the attendees bring in, and David will facilitate the dialogue.
+We will also apply Nonviolent Communication (NVC) to issues or questions that the attendees bring in, and David will facilitate the dialogue.

 As a psychotherapist, David has seen the great value of these principles, and has guided numerous couples and individuals to improve the quality of their communication and their relationships.

-Note: it is recommended that people have their video / camera on during our session to asist in having more connection with others, although it remains optional and can be turned on and off as suits the needs of the participant.
+Note: it is recommended that people have their video / camera on during our session to asist in having more connection with others, especially during breakout room sessions.

 The workshop meeting will take place online via Zoom.
 The meeting can be joined via ordinary phone, but for a full experience use of a computer will allow seeing all participants more easily.